In This Section

 How will the regional Competitions work?

-You will participate in regional Competitions organized by a host school and AISC.
+You will participate in Regional Events organized by a host school and AISC.
 Regional divisions will remain the same as the U.S. ASCE conferences.
 Exceptions may be made for new schools and special cases.
-Dates and locations of regional Competitions will be posted on the AISC website.
-Some regional Competitions may be held concurrently with the ASCE conference as an independent event.
-Schools participating at a regional Competition will receive at least $250 funding from AISC.
+Dates and locations of the Regional Events will be posted on the AISC website.
+Some Regional Events may be held concurrently with the ASCE conference as an independent event.
+Schools participating at a Regional Event will receive at least $250 funding from AISC.
 Guest Teams are not eligible to receive monetary support from AISC.
 View more on Guest Team participation.
 (Revised 10.31.18)

 How will the national Competition work?

-The 2019 AISC National Student Steel Bridge Competition will be hosted by the University of Texas at El Paso, May 24-25, 2019.
-The highest-scoring teams at regionals will qualify for the national Competition.
-Schools participating at the national Competition will receive at least $500 funding from AISC.
+The AISC Student Steel Bridge Competition - 2019 National Finals will be held in late spring, 2019.
+The highest-scoring teams at the Regional Events will qualify for the National Finals.
+Schools participating at the National Finals will receive at least $500 funding from AISC.

 Can AISC help us make connection to our local steel industry to help us?